10 Mistakes to Avoid When Writing an Email

 The ol’ switcheroo.
 Nothing stirs the office pot better than an email sent to the wrong address.
 This kind of mistake holds the widest spectrum of outcomes, from a bridge over troubled water to a highway to hell.
 While lucky ones might send the “Staples & Markers – Challenges and Opportunities” summary that they just finished writing to the wrong colleague, others may have to face to consequences of sending their short story, “Why I Hate Jared and Despise Everything He Stands For,” to Jared himself.
 Asking yourself how you can dodge this bullet?
 Read your recipients list to yourself carefully and consider adding an “Undo Send” feature, if available in your email service.

-First thing first, some emails (usually job applications) require a specific subject line – when you’re asked to write the name of the position you’re applying to in the subject, don’t try any funny business.
-Furthermore, even when you can choose your subject line freely, keep it related to the content of the email, providing a clear understanding of what’s about to come in the text.
+First thing first, some emails (usually job applications) require a specific email subject lines – when you’re asked to write the name of the position you’re applying to in the subject, don’t try any funny business.
+Furthermore, even when you can choose your subject line freely, such as when running email marketing campaigns, you should keep it related to the content of the email, providing a clear understanding of what’s about to come in the text.
 If you’re able to phrase it in a memorable way that will push the recipient to open the email – even better.
 “Let’s… skyrocket (!) our Department “, “SO AS I WAS SAYING TO YOU THIS MORNING…” and “Daily News – Stats Update” are all good examples of a bad subject line.
 Don’t pour a bucket of emojis, don’t yell at the recipient and don’t make it too boring.

 Exactly like in the story of Goldilocks and the Three Bears, avoiding this one is all about finding the middle ground.
 Replying to a message sent by a friendly colleague that throws different types of food at you once a week in a formal tone, is just weird.
 On the other hand, answering your boss’s boss with an “okay m8” message, probably won’t land you the desired promotion.
 Not sure of the proper way to write to superiors, colleagues and customers?
 Take a sneak peak at long emails threads sent to you and try to learn the best attitude to adopt.
 Additionally, you can just ask colleagues you trust and appreciate for their opinion about your text.